Updated: Jul 8

 Food.
 Literally prepare food.
 Preferably healthy food.
 Every single day.
 Healthy food is fuel.
 Fuel nourishes the body and feeds the mind.

 Schedule.
 Make training a priority.
-Put it in my calendar if I had to but I rarely had to.
+Put it in my calendar if I had to.
+I rarely had to.
 Training is part of the fun.
 Find the fun in the training.

 Gym bag.
 This is where I would store and transport my arsenal.
 My toolbox.
 Treat it with respect and always keep it clean, organized and ready to go with proper gear, equipment, music, backup gear, extra socks etc….